KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-MyTraffic by htilburgs](https://github.com/htilburgs/MMM-MyTraffic)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-MyTransitTime by SageBrushes](https://github.com/SageBrushes/MMM-MyTransitTime)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
 3. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-MyTTC by jclarke0000](https://github.com/jclarke0000/MMM-MyTTC)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.
 3. Typo: Found 'Magic Mirror' in file `MMM-MyTTC.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Recommendation: Found 'XMLHttpRequest' in file `node_helper.js`: Replace it with built-in fetch.